 - Samay Hostel Seville – Here’s another great budget option to stay in Seville.
 This hostel is located super close to Seville’s Alcazar Gardens and it’s actually a restored townhouse that awaits with cozy rooms and a great service!

-Centre is an area located very close to Barrio Santa Cruz and it’s the best neighborhood for shopping lovers!
+Centre is an area located very close to Barrio Santa Cruz and is one of the best neighborhood for shopping lovers!

-If you only have a night or a couple of days in Seville, Centre is definitely a great place to stay.
-If you feel like this is the best place for you, here are my hand-picked hotel recommendations that you can choose from:
+If you only have a night or a couple of days in Seville, the City Center is definitely one of the best central neighborhoods where to stay!
+If you feel like this is the place for you, here are my hand-picked hotel recommendations that you can choose from:

 Luxury (US$130 and up)

-- Gran Meliá Colon – The Leading Hotels of the World – Are you only searching for the top hotels in Seville, Spain?
+- Gran Meliá Colon – Are you only searching for the top hotels in Seville, Spain?
 This one’s a great option for you!
-It’s located right in the center of the city and one of the landmarks of the area is the well-known Metropol Parasol.
+It’s located right in the city center and one of the landmarks of the area is the well-known Metropol Parasol.
 Except an incredible service and you won’t be disappointed!

 Middle-priced (US$70 to US$130)